-How do you suppose they met?
+How do you suppose Jehoram and Athaliah met?
 Did Jehoshaphat take his little boy along as he went to Samaria on business?
 Did he and Athaliah play together as children?
 We don’t know, but somehow they ended up married and Jehoram ended up following the ways of his wife’s family.
 She eventually killed her own grandchildren so she could seize power after her husband’s and sons’ deaths!
 What a family heritage!

 Compromise is costly.
 And it doesn’t just affect us.
 It affects those around us, especially our children.
 It’s been said, “What you do in moderation, your children will do to excess.”
 That is often the case.
 Continue reading →

-In Gideon had fallen into the sin of polygamy.
+In Judges 8.30-31 Gideon had fallen into the sin of polygamy.
 Though it was tolerated in that society, it was never God’s intent.
 It always led to trouble and often outright evil as it did here in chapter 9.

-We are introduced to Abimelech his son by another relationship (Gideon didn’t even marry this woman).
+We are introduced to Abimelech his son by another relationship.
+Gideon didn’t even marry this woman.
 Sin always spirals downward unless repented of and forsaken.
 Abimelech, not only conspired to become king of Shechem, but set out to kill all of his brothers—70 of them.
 He succeeded in killing all but one who hid from him.